Hello in Portuguese: 37 Essential Portuguese Greetings for Any Situation

 Notice that bom dia is pronounced “bom GEE-a” in Brazil—in Portugal and African countries, it’s said as “bom DEE-a” instead: bom dia .

-You could also add a “How are you?” into it:
+You can repeat the greeting as a response, or add a “How are you?” to it:

 Bom dia, tudo bem?
 (Good morning, how are you?)

-As in English, there are a number of different ways to answer the phone in Portuguese.
+There are several different ways to answer the phone in Portuguese.
 This is one of those instances where you’ll see a marked difference between the Brazilian and European Portuguese dialects.

 Alô? — Hello?